Aarya-2601/task3_submission/README.md

 **What the Code Does**
 ----------------------

-**Prepares the Text:** It breaks the sentence down into individual lowercase tokens and builds a small vocabulary.
+**Prepares the Text:** It takes the dataset and breaks it down into individual lowercase tokens and builds a small vocabulary.

 *   **Creates Training Pairs:** It uses a sliding window of 2 words.
 For every word, it pairs it up with its neighboring words.

 *   **Trains the Model:** It passes the center words into a neural network to predict the surrounding context words.
-Over 100 epochs, the network learns to group related words closer together in a 10-dimensional space.
+Over 10 epochs, the network learns to group related words closer together in a 10-dimensional space.

 *   **Outputs the Vectors:** Finally, it gives out the learned embedding vectors for a few sample words and measures their mathematical length.